Tire Rotation: It’s Preventive Care for Your Tires

 - Used when there’s uneven wear

-- For all-wheel, rear-wheel or four-wheel drive vehicles
+Rearward cross (for all-wheel, rear-wheel or four-wheel drive vehicles)

 - Rear tires move straight up to front